-Two Egyptian soldiers killed in 'IS attack' in Sinai
+Two Egyptian soldiers killed in 'IS attack' in northern Sinai

 Eyewitnesses told The New Arab's Arabic language service that gunmen, believed to be linked to Islamic State group, ambushed the army convoy in the town Sheikh Zuweid.

 Ambulances rushed to the scene of the attack and the dead and wounded were transferred to hospital, the sources added.